 To make Caramel Sauce

 - In a 3-quart stainless steel saucepan with a candy thermometer attached, combine water, sugar, and salt over medium heat.
-Stir with a fork until the syrup comes to a boil, then simmer without stirring until syrup is honey-colored, roughly 7-10 minutes, shaking and swirling as needed.
-Continue cooking until syrup is a medium amber.
-Immediately add cream (this will act up, bubbling and spitting so be careful) and reduce heat to medium-low.
+Stir with a fork until the syrup comes to a boil, then simmer without stirring until syrup is honey-colored, roughly 7-10 minutes, shaking and swirling the pan as needed.
+Remember, no stirring!
+Continue cooking until syrup is a medium amber color, not too dark.
+Immediately add cream (this will make the caramel act up, bubbling and spitting so be careful) and reduce heat to medium-low.

-- Stirring constantly with a heat-resistant spatula, simmer until caramel is 225°F on a candy or digital thermometer, it'll take about 3 minutes.
+- Stirring constantly with a heat-resistant spatula, simmer until caramel is 225 degrees F (107 degrees C) on a candy or digital thermometer, it'll take about 3 minutes.
 Transfer to a heat-resistant container, stir in vanilla extract, and cool to room temperature.
 Caramel will be runny while warm, but will thicken as it cools.
 Rewarm with a touch of cream over low heat in a saucepan if needed when cold.